Ed Davey brands releasing sewage into waterways ‘a crime against nature’

 “Water companies are bringing forward £56 billion to replumb England in one of the largest infrastructure programmes ever.
 This includes removing every high-spilling overflow in England, and protecting sensitive sites.”

-The Department for Environment, Food and Rural Affairs has been approached for comment.
+A Department for Environment, Food and Rural Affairs spokesman said: “It is wrong to say the Government is doing nothing.

+“We listed chalk streams as high priority in the Storm Overflows Discharge Reduction Plan which sets out the strictest targets ever on water companies to reduce sewage discharges.

+“We are requiring them to deliver the largest infrastructure programme in their history – an estimated £56 billion in capital investment over the next 25 years, driving more improvements.